DanielShteinbok/Linphone_registration_investigation/README.md

 the header files end up (obviously, it should include `linphone/core.h`).

-A word of caution: I don't know that this is actually the "correct" way of doing this; it does work, but seems a bit "hacky", and I haven't found a better way of doing this in any linphohne documentation.
+A word of caution: I don't know that this is actually the "correct" way of doing this; it does work, but seems a bit "hacky", and I haven't found a better way of doing this in any linphone documentation.